Nara-sakurai/webproject/README.md

 # Sneaker Shoe Web Project

 This is a web-based project for managing sneaker shoes.
 The project includes functionalities to manage products (sneakers) and users.
 It uses a MySQL database for data storage and retrieval and implements a Node.js backend with Express.js.
+The project also follows the MVC (Model-View-Controller) architecture for organizing code and implementing CRUD (Create, Read, Update, Delete) operations effectively.

 ## Project Structure